-- VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, must include: - VI.C.1.a) attention to scheduling, work intensity, and work compression that impacts resident well-being; (Core) - VI.C.1.b) evaluating workplace safety data and addressing the safety of residents and faculty members; (Core)
+- 6.13.
+The responsibility of the program, in partnership with the Sponsoring Institution, must include: - 6.13.a. attention to scheduling, work intensity, and work compression that impacts resident well-being; ^(Core) - 6.13.b. evaluating workplace safety data and addressing the safety of residents and faculty members; ^(Core)